grafana/github-datasource/docs/sources/setup/datasource.md

 {{< /admonition >}}

 {{< admonition type="note" >}}
-If you are using GitHub OAuth on Grafana, then it is not possible that the users to make requests with their individual GitHub accounts instead of a shared `access_token`.
-Please refer to [this issue](https://github.com/grafana/grafana/issues/26023) in the Grafana project.
+It's not yet possible to use the GitHub OAuth 2.0 for authenticating Grafana users to make requests with their individual GitHub accounts instead of the data source personal access token.
 {{< /admonition >}}